oranda/oranda.github.io/_posts/2014-09-23-the-quizitemsource-typeclass.md

 If you're coming from other languages, it's the use of the implicit that is at first difficult to grasp, but this is really the Scala feature that makes typeclasses convenient to use, where they are not in, say, Java.
 Let me explain what is happening here:

-Suppose in client code, the modelComponentsAsQuizItemSources has been imported as above.
-Now the quizGroupAsSource is implicitly in scope, among other implementations.
-If there is now a call to QuizItemSource.produceQuizItem(quizGroup), the compiler, seeing that quizGroup is of type QuizGroup will match qis to an implicit of type QuizItemSource[QuizGroup]: this is quizGroupAsSource, the correct implementation.
+Suppose in client code, the `modelComponentsAsQuizItemSources` has been imported as above.
+Now the `quizGroupAsSource` is implicitly in scope, among other implementations.
+If there is now a call to `QuizItemSource.produceQuizItem(quizGroup)`, the compiler, seeing that `quizGroup` is of type `QuizGroup` will match `qis` to an implicit of type `QuizItemSource[QuizGroup]`: this is `quizGroupAsSource`, the correct implementation.

-The great thing is that the correct QuizItemSource implementation will always be selected based on the type of entity passed to produceQuizItem, and also the context of the client, specifically the imports it has chosen.
-Also, we have achieved our original goal that whenever we realize we want to turn an entity into a quiz (TwitterFeed, ChatParticipant, etc.) we don't have to modify that class: instead, we add an instance of the typeclass to modelComponentsAsQuizItemSources and import it.
+The great thing is that the correct `QuizItemSource` implementation will always be selected based on the type of entity passed to `produceQuizItem`, and also the context of the client, specifically the imports it has chosen.
+Also, we have achieved our original goal that whenever we realize we want to turn an entity into a quiz (TwitterFeed, ChatParticipant, etc.) we don't have to modify that class: instead, we add an instance of the typeclass to `modelComponentsAsQuizItemSources` and import it.

 This approach is a break with OO, moving the emphasis from objects to actions.
 Instead of adding actions (operations) to objects, we are adding objects to an action generalization (typeclass).
 We can make that action as powerful as we like by continuing to add objects to it.
 Again, unlike in OO, those objects do not need to be custom-built to be aware of our action.

 That is the main work done.
 There are two more advanced points to cover.

-<span style="text-decoration: underline">Firstly</span>, it is possible to add some "syntactical sugar" to the definition of produceQuizItem() above.
+<span style="text-decoration: underline">Firstly</span>, it is possible to add some "syntactical sugar" to the definition of `produceQuizItem()` above.
 In this code

 ```scala
 def produceQuizItem[A](component: A)(implicit qis: QuizItemSource[A]): Option[QuizItem] =